Today, online buyers expect to get help in real time.

 Use chatbots to answer customer questions—because virtual assistants powered by artificial intelligence can work 24/7.

-But who wins the chatbot vs live chat battle?
+But who wins the chatbot vs. live chat battle?
 Should you prioritize instant responses or the quality of human interactions?
-How to meet your customer expectations?
-And last but not least, is it OK to use both if you can’t decide?
+And last but not least, is it okay to use both if you can’t decide?

 In this article: